 Binary options trading companies to avoid

-The financial regulator, the Financial Conduct Authority, has just released a list of unauthorised binary options trading companies.
+The FCA, has just released a list of unauthorised binary options trading companies.
 There are over 90 on its list so I won’t include it here.
 You can see which companies are included on the FCA’s list of unauthorised binary options firms.

 SavvyWoman email newsletters: If you found this information useful why not sign up now to receive free fortnightly email newsletters with money saving tips and help?
 You can sign up at the top of any page on the website and your details won’t be passed to any other company for marketing purposes.